git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * The lower half displays the playable notes like in the Note Mode
 * Play one or more notes in that area
 * Create a step in the upper part by pressing a pad.
 The step will contain the last notes you played in the lower part.

-### Raindrop sequencer

-Press _"Note"_ and select *Raindrp* to change to the Raindrop Sequencer.

-* The lowest row displays the playable notes
-* The row above a note starts a raindrop
-* If the raindrop reaches the note it sounds
-* Use Shift+Octave Up/Down to transpose by 1 step.
-Select+Octave transposes in 12 steps.

 ### Drum Sequencer